Nninex/tasker/README.md

-task manager application

 # TASKER

 # features :

-user registration and  login
+## user
+user registration,  login, logout

+## profile
+view and update profile (including uploading an image) [some issues in changing first and last name]

+## tasks
+add, view and delete tasks

+## priorities
-view and update profile (including uploading an image) add, view and delete tasks set priority (high, medium, low) and category to a task add, delete and view categories user logout
+set priority (high, medium, low) and category to a task [issue: it is seen only in update-task template, not in view-tasks]

+## categories
+add, delete and view categories [add and delete is working, but I created some categories from admin page, so after deleting and adding new, it seems that in database last category is saved and it gives prompt "already exists"]

 # front-side styling
-slightly used css, mostly appearance is achieved with included bootswatch link.
+slightly used css, mostly appearance of project is achieved with included bootswatch link.